ibexa/documentation-developer/docs/guide/controllers.md

 ## Custom rendering logic

 In some cases, displaying a Content item/Location via the built-in `ViewController` is not sufficient to show everything you want.
-In such cases you may want to **use your own custom logic** to display the current Content item/Location instead.
+In such cases you may want to use your own custom logic to display the current Content item/Location instead.

 Typical use cases include access to:

-- Settings (coming from `ConfigResolver` or `ServiceContainer`)
+- Settings (coming from [ConfigResolver](config_dynamic.md#configresolver) or [service container](service_container.md))
 - Current Content item's `ContentType` object
 - Current Location's parent
 - Current Location's children count